sli-23/ecs-171-2022fall-project/README.md

 We do these because these columns of data contains at least 2 to 5 percents of missing values, which is a big part of a data, so we need to use mean value to replace the nan instead of drop them.

+We also make severity in the data as 2 classes: high, low, which stand for 1, 0.

 ## model
 ### Linear Regression Model
 Our first model is a linear regression model, which we get a mean squared error of around 0.1045.